linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 At the end of March, Summers and Geithner oversaw a team led by Steven Rattner, a smart financier, to create the plan that would push GM and Chrysler into what Larry Summers described as a "cushioned bankruptcy."
 Bankruptcy would force the trade unions and creditors to negotiate ways to reduce debts, and ample US government support (including a large guarantee of GM's car guarantees) would ensure that GM could remain functioning while the company was restructured.
 While the automobile companies felt they couldn't function in bankruptcy, Summers thought that, with sufficient support, a bankrupt automobile company could function, and that there was no reason that the debt needed to be paid in full.

 And then on April 2 came two major announcements.
 In the first, the G20 reported that it had reached an agreement on a greater than what we expected increase to IMF funding.
-Specifically, G20 countries agreed to immediately provide  $250 billion in additional IMF financing, with the aim of eventually adding up to$ 500 billion in new lending capacity to the IMF's roughly 250 billion of existing liquid resources.
+Specifically, G20 countries agreed to immediately provide  \$250 billion in additional IMF financing, with the aim of eventually adding up to\$ 500 billion in new lending capacity to the IMF's roughly 250 billion of existing liquid resources.
 The combination of dramatically expanded IMF lending capacity and more flexible lending terms was expected to dramatically reduce the immediate liquidity needs of a number of emerging-market countries.
 Emerging currencies soared following the announcement.

 The second announcement came from the Financial Accounting Standards Board (FASB), which had passed two proposals to ease mark-to-market accounting rules.
 The changes, which had been expected to pass for a couple of weeks, gave banks more discretion in reporting the value of mortgage securities.
 While markets embraced the move, at the time we thought that these changes would have relatively little impact on banks' abilities to write off losses over time, while relieving some (but not all) of the accounting pressures on insurance companies.